 - Information Systems

-The Master of Library and information degree program at the University of North Carolina is one of the popular MIS degree options today.
-The university offers this online degree through its School of Education, Department of Library and Information Studies, in the school of education.
-The students taking this program have the opportunity to take any of the 6 library and information sciences specializations offered by the university, including:
+The Master of Library and Information Science degree program at the University of North Carolina is one of the popular MIS degree options today.
+The university offers this online degree through its School of Education, Department of Library and Information Studies.
+Students can take any of the six library and information sciences specializations offered by the university, including:

 - Information Organization and Access